octopress/social/README.md

 Sharing tags:
 ```
 {% tweet_button %}
-{% tweet_button post %}
-{% tweet_link %}          # tweet with a (no js) link
+{% tweet_link %}          # Tweet with a (no js) link
 ```

 The tweet button and tweet link will open a new page with a composed tweet in the format in your Twitter configuration, `:title by :username - :url :hashtags`.
-If you want tweet buttons to show up on post index or archive pages, add the `post` argument to the tweet button tag.

 Follow tags: